-- "What is LLR?" on page 12-1 - "LLR Tuning Guidelines" on page 12-2
+- Section 12.1, "What is LLR?" - Section 12.2, "LLR Tuning Guidelines"

-What is LLR?
+12.1 What is LLR?

 The Logging Last Resource (LLR) transaction optimization through JDBC data sources safely reduces the overhead of two-phase transactions involving database inserts, updates, and deletes.
 Two phase transactions occur when two different resources participate in the same global transaction (global transactions are often referred to as "XA" or "JTA" transactions).
 Consider the following: